 There’s some compelling research out there suggesting that an ample quantity of smiling and laughter actually increases your lifespan.
-So, if you’re default setting isn’t giddy, give some of these genuinely funny podcasts for a spin.
+So, if your default setting isn’t giddy, give some of these genuinely funny podcasts for a spin.

 Conan O’Brien Needs a Friend